 By accepting credit cards or eCheck/ACH payments, you can begin to collect immediately, reducing your DSO (Days Sales Outstanding) and increasing cash flow so that you can reinvest in your business.

 Have you decided to accept credit card and eCheck/ACH payments, or are you considering a switch to a new payment gateway provider?
 Consider the benefits of an all-in-one payment processor that offers the following.

 1. PCI Compliance

 The best way to instill confidence in clients is to follow and comply with the strict standards and regulations of a quality management organization.
-By electing to accept payments, your business must adhere to and comply with the PCI Data Security Standard (PCI DSS), created and updated annually by the PCI Security Counsel.
+By electing to accept payments, your business must adhere to and comply with the PCI Data Security Standard (PCI DSS), created and updated annually by the PCI Security Council.

-The Counsel provides an actionable framework for developing a robust payment card data security process – including prevention, detection, and appropriate reaction to security incidents.
+The Council provides an actionable framework for developing a robust payment card data security process – including prevention, detection, and appropriate reaction to security incidents.
 At a minimum, all merchants are required to complete an annual SAQ (Self-Assessment Questionnaire) to determine if they are PCI DSS compliant.

-A PCI compliant processor has already taken the steps to employ the highest levels of data security to ensure that your confidential business information is secure.
+A PCI-compliant processor has already taken the steps to employ the highest levels of data security to ensure that your confidential business information is secure.
 A reliable merchant account provider should offer to assist you in completing the SAQ to verify your compliance and guide you in taking the right steps to increase protection and improve business.

 With the advancements in payment technology, having the freedom to pay anywhere, any time, on any device comes with consequences – including an increase in your responsibility to protect and secure your customers’ sensitive payment data, along with your confidential business information.